epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     <p>
         To understand the nature of these stars, we first look at their "Spectra"—the content categories assigned to them.
+This provides a first-order view of what content dominates the YouNiverse, before asking how these channels interact.
 While this gives us a hint of their composition (Gaming, News, Education), categories alone don’t tell us how these stars interact.
     </p>

     <div class="viz-container">